keenan-smith-data/political_corpus_python/README.md

 # political_corpus_python
-A Python Respository for Collecting, Cleaning, and Modeling Political Sentiment
+A Python Repository for Collecting, Cleaning, and Modeling Political Sentiment